nhsconnect/CareConnect-API-Documents/pages/explore/api_documents_binary.md

 <p>Return a single <code class="highlighter-rouge">Binary</code> for the specified id.</p>

 <p>All requests MUST contain a valid ‘Authorization’ header and MAY contain an ‘Accept’ header.
-The `Accept` header indicates the format of the response the client is able to understand, this maybe be one of the following <code class="highlighter-rouge">application/fhir+JSON</code> or <code class="highlighter-rouge">application/fhir+xml</code>, this will return the requested resource as FHIR <code class="highlighter-rouge">Binary</code> resource.</p>
+The `Accept` header indicates the format of the response the client is able to understand.
+If the `Accept` header is used in the request, this MUST support either one of the <code class="highlighter-rouge">application/fhir+JSON</code> or <code class="highlighter-rouge">application/fhir+xml</code> MIME types only, this call will return the requested resource as a FHIR <code class="highlighter-rouge">Binary</code> resource.</p>

 <p>The <code class="highlighter-rouge">Binary</code> will be returned in a native format (i.e. not contained within a FHIR resource) if no MIME type is specified, an appropriate MIME type is included or a wild card (<code class="highlighter-rouge">*/*</code>) is included within the request header.</p>